laserpants/groundfork-js/README.md

 /* or equivalently; api.post('recipes', recipe);  */

 /*
- * At any point, We can sync our local resources with other nodes.
+ * At any point, We can sync our local timeline with other nodes.
 This requires a
  * Groundfork Antenna server to be set up and running. 'target-node' refers to another
  * device registered with the service.
  */